jemmy512/book-notes/CS/computer-system-a-programmers-perspective.md

 ###  Practice Problem 5.10 [TODO]

 ## 5.13 Life in the Real World: Performance Improvement Techniques
 1. **High-level design**.
-Choose appropriate algorithms and data structures for the problem at hand.
+Choose appropriate `algorithms` and `data structures` for the problem at hand.
 Be especially vigilant to avoid algorithms or coding techniques that yield asymptotically poor performance.
 2. **Basic coding principles**.
 Avoid optimization blockers so that a compiler can generate efficient code.
-    * Eliminate excessive function calls.
+    * `Eliminate excessive function calls`.
 Move computations out of loops when possible.
 Consider selective compromises of program modularity to gain greater efficiency.
-    * Eliminate unnecessary memory references.
+    * `Eliminate unnecessary memory references`.
 Introduce temporary variables to hold intermediate results.
 Store a result in an array or global variable only when the final value has been computed.
 3. **Low-level optimizations**.
-    * Unroll loops to reduce overhead and to enable further optimizations.
-Find ways to increase instruction-level parallelism by techniques such as multiple accumulators and reassociation.
+    * `Unroll loops` to reduce overhead and to enable further optimizations.
+Find ways to increase instruction-level parallelism by techniques such as `multiple accumulators` and `reassociation`.
-    * Rewrite conditional operations in a functional style to enable compilation via conditional data transfers.
+    * Rewrite conditional operations in a functional style to enable compilation via `conditional data transfers`.

 ## 5.14 Identifying and Eliminating Performance Bottlenecks
 ### 5.14.1 Program Profiling
 * Program profiling involves running a version of a program in which instrumentation code has been incorporated to determine how much time the different parts of the program require.

 ## 5.15 Summary
-* We have studied a series of techniques, including loop unrolling, creating multiple accumulators, and reassociation, that can exploit the instruction-level parallelism provided by modern processors.
+* We have studied a series of techniques, including `loop unrolling`, creating `multiple accumulators`, and `reassociation`, that can exploit the instruction-level parallelism provided by modern processors.
-* Try to make branches more predictable or make them amenable to implementation using conditional data transfers
+* Try to make branches more predictable or make them amenable to implementation using `conditional data transfers`
-* We must also watch out for the interactions between store and load operations.
+* We must also watch out for the interactions between `store and load operations`.
 Keeping values in local variables, allowing them to be stored in registers, can often be helpful.
 * Code profilers and related tools can help us systematically evaluate and improve program performance.
 * Amdahl’s law provides a simple but powerful insight into the performance gains obtained by improving just one part of the system.